NexPlayer/Android-SDK/advanced.md

 #### void setNexALFactory (NexALFactoryalFactory)

-Sets the NexALFactory in order to inform what type of codec NexPlayer™ will use.
+Sets the NexALFactory in order to inform what type of codec NexPlayer will use.

 > **Warning** This must be called before NexPlayer.init methods.
 For more information, see the NexPlayer.init.